shreyan001/KrossSwap/README.md

 1. **Conversational Interface**: Users interact with KrossSwap through natural language on Telegram.
 2. **AI-Driven Understanding**: Advanced language models interpret user requests and guide the conversation.
 3. **Chainflip Integration**: Real-time quotes and secure, non-custodial swaps are facilitated using the Chainflip SDK.
+For more details on Chainflip's brokerage system, refer to the [Chainflip Documentation on Deposit Channels & Brokers](https://docs.chainflip.io/concepts/swaps-amm/deposit-channels-and-brokers).
 4. **Step-by-Step Guidance**: KrossSwap provides clear instructions throughout the entire swap process.

 ## Demo and Pitch Video